 Gold star reviews: Gourd Birdhouses, natural & manufactured to purchase here.

 They make excellent bird nesting homes.
 Native North Americans were the first to craft gourds into birdhouses to attract wild birds.

 Gourd birdhouses are so loved by wild birds.

 The number one problem though for a natural gourd abode, it is difficult to clean out at the end of the season, unless the crafter has devised a clever way to include a resealable opening.

-Many other species indicated a preference for natural gourd abodes too, making it the #1 bird nesting choice for cavity nestors!
+Many other species indicated a preference for natural gourd abodes too, making it the #1 bird nesting choice for cavity nesters!

 Traditional Purple Martin Houses are built with 6” x 6” compartment size, which appears now not to be the ideal size.

 There has been another discovery assisting in the battle against nesting bird predators.
-It has been observed that Purple Martin houses that have entrance holes that are 2 inch crescent shaped, are less susceptible to predation.
-Starlings and Blackbirds find it difficult to navigate a hole this shape and size, but Purple Martins are able to use the entrance without difficulty.
+It has been observed that Purple Martin houses that have entrance holes that are 2-inch crescent-shaped are less susceptible to predation.
+Starlings and Blackbirds find it difficult to navigate a hole in this shape and size, but Purple Martins are able to use the entrance without difficulty.